-During 2018, the District's assets and deferred outflows increased by approximately \$1.2 million (See Table A-3) primarily as a result of the change in pension resources.
+During 2019, the District's assets and deferred outflows increased by approximately \$8.1 million (See Table A-3) primarily as a result of increased investments due to unspent Bond Anticipation Note Proceeds.

 Deferred outflows of resources relate primarily to ERS, TRS, OPEB and the deferred loss on refunding.